• Skip to main content

 Advantages of the carbine-rifle platform are that it has more magazine capacity and is quieter because of the barrel length.

 This weapon is ideal for CQB but also is formidable if you might have to defend your front lawn in case things get extra weird.
-If you end up needing a force multiplier with a little bit extra reach and accuracy, this setup has you covered.
+If you end up needing a force multiplier with a little bit of extra reach and accuracy, this setup has you covered.

 4. Dave Steinbach